antonlogvinenko/jacket/README.md

 * - in that order

 Current state:
 * Lexer with regular grammar described by the means of finite state machine.
-Battatrries (fsm) included.
+Batteries (fsm) included.
 Ready.
 * Parser.
 Ready.
 * Semantic analysis.
 In progress, ready in a week
 * Code generation.
 Yet to come.